A HISTORY IN PICTURES

 (13) ^ ^ ^ Grass pathway leading to the Wild Roses Table.
 The grass needs to be mown regularly to keep the pathway serviceable.

 (14) ^ ^ ^ Grass pathway with the Sunset Table seen in the background.
-Seepage and springs emerge at this elevation even in "dry" years.
+Seepage and springs emerge along this slope even in "dry" years.
+It is one of the lowest points in this wetlands meadow area.

 (15) ^ ^ ^ A new grass pathway that connects the wetlands area to the main pathway crossing the greenbelt.